pflanze/ml2json/docs/usage.md

  `$n` is the natural number of the position of the email in the mbox.

- You can run ml2json `--deidentify "$md5_of_mbox_path/$n"` to make it print the original message string (as it was cut out of the mbox file;
+ You can run ml2json `--deidentify "$md5_of_mbox_path/$n"` to make it print the original message string (as it was cut out of the mbox file).
- although it regenerates the representation from the parsed representation, so will not necessarily be bit identical).

 6. optionally, to clean up the generated temporary / attachments files, run ml2json with the `--cleanup` option; if you gave the